xxoo/node-fswin/readme.md

 It contains some platform specified functions

 dirWatcher

-a directory watcher object that is more suitable for windows then the internal fs.watch() it supplies some freture that the fs.watch() doesn't contain
+a directory watcher object that is more suitable for windows then the internal fs.watch().

+it supplies some freture that the fs.watch() doesn't contain

 a) directory tree watching(with higher performance then recursion functions)

 b) more events(including added,removed,modified,renamed)

 c) more options

 d) also watchs the directory itself, not only its contents(this feature requires vista or latter)

 splitPath

-a function that split a path to its parent and name this function can recognize rootdirs(including local and network paths). and if a path that passed in is a rootdir the parent part will be empty and the name is just the path that passed in
+a function that split a path to its parent and name

+this function can recognize rootdirs(including local and network paths).

+and if a path that passed in is a rootdir the parent part will be empty

+and the name is just the path that passed in

-note: this function is only suitable for windows full paths passing a relative path or any other kind of path will case a unexpected return value
+note: this function is only suitable for windows full paths

+passing a relative path or any other kind of path will case a unexpected return value

 convertPath and convertPathSync

-it converts paths between 8.3 name and long name. this function requires a filesystem I/O, so it contains both a block and non-block version
+it converts paths between 8.3 name and long name.

+this function requires a filesystem I/O, so it contains both a block and non-block version

 Examples